Waves in space-dependent and time-dependent materials: a systematic comparison: Wave equations and Green's functions

 We consider a time-dependent homogeneous material with parameters $\alpha(t)$ and $\beta(t)$.
 Substituting the constitutive equations (\ref{eq3}) and (\ref{eq4}) into the basic equations (\ref{eq1}) and (\ref{eq2}), using the fact that $\alpha(t)$ and $\beta(t)$ are independent of space, gives

-For a time-dependent material with piecewise continuous parameters, these equations are supplemented with boundary conditions at all time instants where $\alpha(t)$ and $\beta(t)$ make a finite jump.
-The boundary conditions are that $U(x,t)$ and $V(x,t)$ are continuous at those points.
+For a time-dependent material with piecewise continuous parameters, these equations are supplemented with boundary conditions at all time instants where $\alpha(t)$ and $\beta(t)$ undergo a finite jump.
+The boundary conditions are that $U(x,t)$ and $V(x,t)$ are continuous at those time instants (see \ref{AppA2} for a review of reflection and transmission coefficients at a time boundary).

 We obtain a second order wave equation for the field $U(x,t)$ by eliminating $V(x,t)$ from equations (\ref{eq49}) and (\ref{eq50}), according to

 with propagation velocity $c(t)$ again given by equation (\ref{eq8a}), this time with time-dependent parameters $\alpha(t)$ and $\beta(t)$.